khakhalin/notes/keywords/logging.md

 logging.getLogger("package_name").setLevel(logging.INFO)
 ```

-**To filter one specific warning**: 🔥 for now I don't know how to do it!
-People on Stackoverflow seem to claim that you don't need a class for that, and that passing a function is enough.
-But it didn't work fo rme for some reason.

-`logging.getLogger("package").addFilter(lambda record: 'annoying_string' in record.msg)`
-But for some reason it doesn't work (no error, just no filtering)

-ChatGPT claims that this is a solution: (🔥 _still needs to be tested_)
+**To filter one specific warning**: You need to create a filter (either a class or a function) and attach it to something.
+The filter is supposed to return a Boolean, and messages that trigger a `True` will pass, while messages that trigger a `False` will be filtered out.

+Stackoverflow recommend a solution with a class:
 ```python
 import logging